 If you have created an additional identity manually, you can edit its details.
+You cannot edit imported additional identities.

 Note: If you have a credential issued to a person that supports additional identities (that is, it has the Issue Additional Identities option selected in the credential profile), and you edit an additional identity, if the Automatically create card update jobs when additional identities are modified configuration option (on the Issuance Processes page of the Operation Settings workflow) is set to Yes, a job is created automatically to update the credential.